OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

    > [!NOTE]
    > In a production add-in, you would not want to use the same icon for two different buttons; but to simplify this tutorial, we'll do that.
 So the `Icon` markup in our new `Control` is just a copy of the `Icon` element from the existing `Control`.

-6. The `Action` element inside the original `Control` element that was already present in the manifest, has its type set to `ShowTaskpane`, but our new button isn't going to open a task pane; it's going to run a custom function that you create in a later step.
-So replace `TODO5` with `ExecuteFunction` which is the action type for buttons that trigger custom functions.
+6. The `Action` element inside the original `Control` element has its type set to `ShowTaskpane`, but our new button isn't going to open a task pane; it's going to run a custom function that you create in a later step.
+So, replace `TODO5` with `ExecuteFunction`, which is the action type for buttons that trigger custom functions.
 The opening tag for the `Action` element should look like this:

     ```xml
     <Action xsi:type="ExecuteFunction">